-- The source charges and currents produce "electromagnetic fields". - These fields exert forces on the sensor charges and currents.
+- The concept of fields is introduced to formulate the governing equations. - The source charges and currents produce "electromagnetic fields". - These fields exert forces on the sensor charges and currents.

 Course Outline:

 Review of Vector Analysis (3 hours)

 - Vector representation and vector coordinate transformations - Vector operations - Differential vector operations and Gauss' and Stokes' theorems - Fourier analysis in linear systems